Thesavagecoder7784/Machine-Learning-Algorithms/README.md

 2. The application of the KNN(K-Nearest Neighbours) Classifier Algorithtm and understanding how it predicts the type of wine and visualizing the testing and training accuracy

 ## Support Vector Classifier (SVC) - Classification
-1. Contains syntax of creating a basic Support Vector Classifier (SVC)r Algorithm and predicting the outcome of the breast cancer dataset
+1. Contains syntax of creating a basic Support Vector Classifier (SVC) Algorithm and predicting the outcome of the breast cancer dataset
-2. The application of the Support Vector Classifier (SVC) Algorithtm and understanding how it predicts the type of iris and visualizing the data
+2. The application of the Support Vector Classifier (SVC) Algorithm and understanding how it predicts the type of iris and visualizing the data

+## Random Forest Classifier - Classification
+1. Contains syntax of creating a basic Random Forest Classifier Algorithm and predicting the outcome of the iris dataset
+2. The application of the Random Forest Classifier Algorithm and understanding how it predicts the type of penguin and visualizing the data